 The North Shore of Massachusetts has some of the most fertile soil in the United States and the farms of the region produce wonderful produce and other foods that you can buy directly at the farm, or it comes to you via a local Farmer's Market.
 Farmer's markets aren't just a place to get your favorite local seasonal foods, it s a community!
 The markets vary from town to town, and in addtion to the farm goods, you'll enjoy live music, craft and other vendors, and some even have activities to keep the kids busy while you shop!

-The Magnolia Community Farmer’s Market will reopen in June of 2019 with a new line up of vendors, followers, entertainment and community purpose.
+The Magnolia Community Farmer’s Market will reopen in June of 2021 with a full line up of vendors, followers, entertainment and community purpose.
 We hope to offer favorite flavors, produce and products, created and operated by local vendors, crafters, artisans, farmers, purveyors, bakers, and chefs.
 Our dedicated team will strive to provide the very best in local goods while creating a new avenue to give back to our community.
 Funds raised by the MCFM will directly benefit the enrichment of Magnolia.

 Come to the Street Fair in Magnolia Village!
 Crafters of all kinds will line Lexington Avenue showing their wares, a huge craft fair will line the street, and more.
 Don’t miss this one!
 Inside the MLC the Magnolia Shoppe will be open along with the opportunity to purchase large pictures of old time Magnolia and have your questions answered by Judy Gilliss.
 All proceeds will go to benefit the Magnolia Historical Society.